okd-project/okd/Documentation/UPI/Requirements/DNS_Bind.md

 COMPUTE_NODE_0_LAST_OCTECT_IP    IN    PTR    COMPUTE_NODE_0_FQDN.
 COMPUTE_NODE_1_LAST_OCTECT_IP    IN    PTR    COMPUTE_NODE_1_FQDN.
 ```
-Replace every last octect and FQDN placeholders accordingly to the configuration of your cluster.
+Replace every last octet and FQDN placeholders accordingly to the configuration of your cluster.

 ### Start DNS
 Now that both the main and the reverse zones are configured, you can start the `named` service with the following command: